 Step 3.
 Set the steamer to medium pressure and temperature settings.

-Step 6.
-Allow the area to dry completely before walking on it or replacing furniture.
+Step 5.
+Allow the area to dry completely before walking on it or placing the furniture items back in the room.

 A Few Additional Tips for Regular Maintenance of the Grout Color